TWChennai/RecruitX-Frontend/README.md

 Run `$ ionic state restore` from the app's root directory to set up platforms and plugins.

+Run `$ ionic add ionic-platform-web-client` to successfully use the app with app-update feature.

 ## To install all the test pre-requisites:

 ```bash